kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 - **Fixed:** issue when Formulaire was enabled while Tags was disabled.

 This version is only compatible with Flarum beta 13.
-The Flarum beta 14 update will be released within a week.

 The new features were sponsored by [Konica Minolta](https://www.aire.link/).
 Thanks!